There is an option now on your profile page

 - Few Tomb Raider fans were expecting the return of Natla in Underworld

-- Several in Magical Girl Lyrical Nanoha As Portable: The Gears of Destiny.
-The first was the announcement of the Materials, who were kinda killed in the first game.
-Then they announced Yuuno and Alph who fans had assumed the people behind Nanoha had forgotten about in recent years.
+- Several in Magical Girl Lyrical Nanoha A's Portable: The Gears of Destiny.
+The first was the announcement of the Materials, who were killed in the first game.
+Then they announced Yuuno and Alph who fans had assumed the people behind Nanoha had forgotten about around those years.
 Then the Lieze Twins were announced, who appeared even less than Yuuno and Arf, and aren't exactly high in the popularity lists.
 The biggest surprise though would have to be the announcement Rynith, since not only was she a Posthumous Character, but she had also never been shown fighting before Gears of Destiny.

 - Jojos Bizarre Adventure All Star Battle

 - Shigechi as DLC came right out of nowhere and added yet another Part 4 character to the roster.
 To further add to the surprise factor, it had previously been made known that a guidebook for the game covered "32 characters + 2 DLC", when 33 of those characters were already known.
 Needless to say, people were expecting someone a bit more momentous for the final, single character reveal.

 - The same somewhat goes for Fugo.
 Not only did the man only have one real fight, and thus, not a whole lot to use for a playable appearance, but he pretty much bowed out right at the end of the first half of Part V.

 - Still, there are others definitively more unexpected then him, such as a young lad named BAOH.
 Baoh's from another manga altogether, but one still made by Araki, that came before Jojo.
 This has split the fans between those who don't want their Jojo game to include characters from other works, and those who don't really mind.